 Perhaps the most valid statement in the recent People for Bikes article is, "Many of Chicago’s new protected bike lanes don’t connect to other parts of the city’s bike network, creating fragmented segments that don’t safely allow people to travel to everyday destinations by bike."

 Indeed, as I've written before, it isn't very helpful when CDOT installs short snippets of protected bike lanes that don't connect with any other low-stress bikeways.
-Again, that's largely due to our Medieval "aldermanic prerogative" system, the de facto ability of Council members to nix projected that cross into their (bizarrely gerrymandered) fiefdoms.
+Again, that's largely due to our Medieval "aldermanic prerogative" system, the de facto ability of Council members to nix protected lanes that cross into their (bizarrely gerrymandered) fiefdoms.
 But I do think CDOT is getting better at planning longer low-stress routes that actually go somewhere.

 "A protected bike lane on Clark Street begins and ends on a high-stress road, making it difficult to connect to other parts of Chicago’s bike network," People for Bikes states.

-Yes, it's annoying that the PBLs on Clark, the diagonal street with the blue "low stress" designation, only runs for half a mile, although CDOT has proposed extending it northward several blocks.
-And, sure, while Clark north and south of the PBLs is a two-lane street with "shared-lane markings," that doesn't work for people who aren't comfortable riding sharing the road on a main street.
+And, sure, while Clark north and south of the PBLs is a two-lane street with "shared-lane markings," that doesn't work for people who aren't comfortable sharing the road with drivers on a main street.

 Check out People for Bikes' 2025 City Ratings report here.